appbaseio/esc/tagwise-search/multiple-tag-match.md

 A major use-case of tags in apps is to associate a content with one or more labels, it is then but natural that a tagwise search feature should be able to retrieve the matching content by user specifying either just one or more than one tag labels in union or intersection output modes.

-In this chapter, we will be using an Array datastructure to store labels with a content document.
+In this chapter, we will be using an Array datastructure to store more than one label with a content document.
 For making the exact lookups for multiple tagwise, we will be applying a term query along with boolean clause on the dataset.

 ### How to store data using Elasticsearch arrays